readytotest/playwright-allure-report/README.md

 ## My Thoughts

 This whole investigation, setup, configuration, and troubleshooting with Allure was a big challenge.
 Well to be clear, the **local install** was fairly straightforward.
 Running it locally wasn't the problem.
-The real time sink was getting it into **CI/CD**, troubleshooting all the issues, and making sure everything worked smoothly.
+The real time sink was getting it into **CI/CD**, and deploying to a **GitHub Pages** site.

 After all that, I actually prefer the built-in **Playwright HTML reporter** 😹.
 It's way easier to set up and configure, with a lot fewer moving parts to break and maintain.

 I just went down this Allure rabbit hole out of curiosity and the challenge of it.
 Kind of like trying to solve a jigsaw puzzle on your front room table.
 That's exactly how it felt.
 The Playwright HTML reporter just feels simpler and for most CI/CD setups, that's probably all you really need anyway.
 You can upload that HTML report as an artifact and attach it during the run to the GitHub Actions workflow summary page.